kubatbekovnurlan13/task_3.1/READ.md

     It has id, name, grade, list of subjects and list of students.
 * **Course** model - represents one class at unique Timeslot with unique Room, also Course has Teacher which teaches certain Subject to one Group.
-  Actually course can not have duplicate.
+  Actually lesson can not have duplicate.
 The list of certain Courses is make up schedule(timetable).

 ### How it works in general